 “I have road trips and things like that where I don’t see the kids,” Kobe said.
 “So every time I get to see them and spend time with them, even if it’s 20 minutes in the car, I want that.”

-Could they have driven to practice that was taking place north of L.A. on Sunday?
+Could they have driven to practice that was taking place north of L.A. on Jan.
+26?
 Probably.
-It’s also probable that Kobe wanted to maximize his time Sunday with his wife and three other children.
+It’s also probable that Kobe wanted to maximize his time on a Sunday with his wife and three other children.
 This was a hands-on dad.
 This is what the pride of his life had become.

 Kobe still attended some Lakers games after he retired, but he wasn’t a constant presence.
 It wasn’t that he didn’t love being at the games.
 It’s that other things mattered more: family things, dad things, his kids’ things.

 Basketball had given him so much, had given all the Bryants so much.
 After two decades, though, he wasn’t going to allow it to take anymore.
 When he’d go to the Staples Center and sit courtside, he was almost always accompanied by family.

 His basketball priorities had morphed from dominating all comers to being a 40-something dad-coach on the youth basketball circuit, building up the confidence of young girls.

 And so he got in that helicopter.
 It had always been safe.
 It had always been effective.
 It had always been part of being a father.

 And it stands to reason if there is one thing Kobe Bryant most wanted to be known for, and to inspire in others, it wasn’t how to be the best basketball player.